Skip to Main Content

 • Why You Should Constantly Check for Broken Links in WordPress

 Regularly audit to check for broken and outdated links.
 Update these as necessary and add redirects to guide users and search engines to the correct content to ensure efficient browsing and protect SEO value.
 Test all redirects to ensure they function as intended and avoid impactful redirect loops.
-Favor the most efficient redirection system for your setup (e.g., server rules over database lookups).
+Favor the most efficient redirection system for your platform.

 • Avoid Multiple Page Redirects